taylor-giles/Discord-Soundboard/README.md

 Then copy the link at the bottom, paste it into the browser, select your server from the dropdown, and click "Continue" > "Authorize".
 This link can be re-used for as many servers as desired, and distributed to others for them to add the bot to their servers.

 ## Running the bot
 To bring the soundboard bot online, simply run the index.js file with Node.
-This can be achieved by running `node index.js` (in the project directory), with nodemon (run `nodemon` in the project directory), or any other desired method or running Node applications.
+This can be achieved by running `node index.js` (in the project directory), with nodemon (run `nodemon` in the project directory), or any other desired method for running Node applications.

 ## Using the bot
 The soundboard bot recognizes several main commands: